Evaluating Distributed Execution of Workloads: Experiments

 Experiment 3 (Table~\ref{table:exp_swift}, third row) uses an execution strategy with one pilot for each resource.
 The size of each pilot is the total number of tasks that need to be executed divided by the total number of pilots that have been scheduled.
 The duration of a pilot is the time required to execute the complete BoT on the number of cores of that pilot.
 This strategy minimizes the number of pilots and cores required for each resource, maintaining maximal concurrency only in the best-case scenario in which all the pilots become active at the same time.
 In the worse-case scenario, the BoT is executed on a single Pilot with as much concurrency as allowed by the number of cores of that pilot.

-The execution strategy of Experiment 3 is consistent with the insight gained from Experiment 1 and 2 and with the experimental results of Ref.~\cite{turilli2015integrating}.
-As each pilot can execute all the tasks of the given BoT, $TTC$ should not depend on the last pilot becoming active, as in Experiments 1 and 2, but on the first one (and on how many pilots become active after the first pilot).
+The execution strategy of Experiment 3 is consistent with the insight gained from Experiment 1 and 2 and with previous experimental results~\cite{turilli2016integrating}.
+As each pilot can execute all the tasks of the given BoT, \(TTC\) should not depend on the last pilot becoming active, as in Experiments 1 and 2, but on the first one (and on how many pilots become active after the first pilot).

-Fig.~\ref{fig:exp_aimes_3} confirms the reduction of average $TTC$ for Experiment 3 and, as expected, a corresponding reduction in $T_w$.
+Fig.~\ref{fig:exp_aimes_3} confirms the reduction of average \(TTC\) for Experiment 3 and, as expected, a corresponding reduction in \(T_w\).
 The third row of Table~\ref{table:es_efficiency} shows an increased efficiency of the execution strategy used for Experiment 3 when compared to those used for Experiment 1 and 2.

-Barring dedicated or largely underutilized queues, in multi-tenant production resources queue time is mostly unpredictable; it depends on policies applied to each user and on the state of the queue at every point in time~\cite{wolski2003experiences}.
+Barring dedicated or largely underutilized queues, queue time of multi-tenant production resources is mostly unpredictable; it depends on per user policies and on the state of the queue at every point in time~\cite{wolski2003experiences}.
 Queue waiting time tends to vary over time for each user, and varies differently across resources.
 The execution strategy of Experiment 3 responds to these fluctuations by submitting pilots to two resources and late binding tasks only to active pilots.

-The only difference between Experiment 4 and Experiment 3's execution strategy is that the former uses four XSEDE resources.
-As the number of resources utilized increases the time for the first pilot to become active should decrease.
-Intuitively binding tasks only to active pilots as a strategy should improve with increasing number of resources.
-However, this improvement has to be traded off against increased overheads of binding tasks to a larger number of resources.
+The difference between Experiment 4 and Experiment 3's execution strategy is that the former uses four XSEDE resources.
+As the number of resources used increases, the time for the first pilot to become active should decrease.
+Intuitively, binding tasks only to active pilots should improve with increasing number of resources.
+However, this improvement must be traded off against the increased overhead of binding tasks to a larger number of resources.

-The fourth row of Table~\ref{table:es_efficiency} shows an improvement in the average $P_{ES}$ for BoTs with 2048 tasks but a worsening for BoTs with less tasks than 2048.
+The fourth row of Table~\ref{table:es_efficiency} shows an improvement in the average \(P_{ES}\) for BoTs with 2048 tasks but a worsening for BoTs with less tasks than 2048.
 Our analysis shows that this is due to increased overheads of the AIMES middleware in scheduling across four resources, and the very short queuing time of the pilots of both Experiment 3.